 In 1449-50 Van der Weyden traveled to Rome for the Jubilee.
 During his journey, he was able to observe the works of Masaccio and Fra Angelico in Florence.
 He also stopped in Ferrara where he was the guest of the magnificent Este court; there he met Piero Della Francesca and Leon Battista Alberti and began to make his compositions even more grandiose.

 A sensitive observer of character and an accurate painter of physical appearance, a very accomplished technician, he excelled not only in drawing and composition but also in his use of color.
 Van der Weyden was one of the most refined and influential portraitists of the early fifteenth century.
 His main contribution to the progress of art was in his expressive portraiture, one of the finest painters to convey the character and psychological profile of the model or the subject.
-He combined deep religious feeling with a desire to make the greatest impact on the spectator and in this, he succeeded.
+He combined deep religious feelings with a desire to make the greatest impact on the spectator and in this, he succeeded.

 A masterpiece of fifteenth-century European painting, The Deposition Descent From The Cross illustrates van der Weyden style.
 He enclosed the image within a box-like perspective, adapting the large figures to the constriction by arranging them on different planes.
 His emotional style is evident in the fainting Virgin, whose pose reflects that of Christ's descending body.

 He wielded enormous influence over his contemporaries and the ensuing generation of Flemish artists.
-His vigorous, subtle, expressive painting and popular religious conceptions had considerable influence on European painting, not only in France and Germany but also in Italy and in Spain.
+His vigorous, subtle, expressive painting and popular religious conceptions had considerable influence on European painting, not only in France and Germany but also in Italy and Spain.